CharlesGrimont/angular-progress-bar/README.md

 ### Classic way ###

-By this way, progress property will be the value show in the progress bar, and color property will be the color displayed
+By this way, progress property will be the value shown in the progress bar, and color property will be the color displayed

 ```html
 <progress-bar [progress]="100" [color]="'#488aff'">